 Real goose eggs are transformed into bassinets, horse-drawn carriages, flower baskets and jewelry boxes.
-These are for display only, not for sale.
+These are for display only, not for sale, except for my Harry Potter Goose Egg located on the Miscellaneous Products page.

 These eggs have such a special place in my heart because I learned how to make them from my grandfather (my "Norno").
 For years he crafted goose and ostrich eggs into the most wonderful creations, including a spectacular wind-up clock.